 Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
 Intel and Core are U.S. registered trademarks of Intel Corporation.
-Microsoft and Windows are U.S. registered trademarks of Microsoft Corporation.
-SD Logo is a trademark of its proprietor.
+Microsoft and Windows are U.S. registered trademarks of the Microsoft group of companies.SD Logo is a trademark of its proprietor.